-Sometimes, while deleting a file in Windows, we encounter an annoying dialog box indicating that the file is locked or we are not allowed to perform such action.
+Sometimes, when deleting a file in Windows, we encounter an annoying dialog box indicating that the file is locked or that we are not allowed to perform the action.
 In such cases, we need to use the Command Prompt.
+With the command prompt, you can delete any file or folder on Windows.

 1. First of all, open the Windows Search box.